sandpiper-lang/sandpiper-lang.github.io/documentation/description/literals.markdown

 ##### Comment-Block Multiline Texts

 If you want to include multiline text in your code using the above kind of quotation marks, the text is likely to interfere with your code's indentation, or vice-versa.
-You can use comment-block text.
+You can solve this by using comment-block text.
 This is a fun, strange hybrid of comments and text literals.
 As you may have gleaned from the rest of this guide, comments are any text from a semicolon to the end of the line.
 Normally, comment text is just disregarded.
 But if the first character after the semicolon is a quotation mark, it begins a text block over subsequent comment lines.
 Let's look at an example.
 Suppose we want to print the start of the Homebrew help string:

     Example usage:
       brew [info | home | options ] [FORMULA...]